A five-for was in my destiny today: Siraj | Sports-Games

 The complex questions that Mohammed Siraj asked during his dream spell of 6 for 21 was mostly due to the simple things that he was able to do perfectly on what turned out to be a Super Sunday for the Indian cricket team.

-Perhaps, he was destined to have a day like this, said the Hyderabadi.
+Perhaps, he was destined to have a day like this, said the Hyderabadi as India geared up to the World Cup by winning the Asia Cup for a record eighth time.

-He was particularly referring to the Thiruvananthpuram third ODI in Sri Lanka's tour of India where he got four wickets early but could not manage a five-for as Sri Lanka folded for 73 while chasing a stiff 391.
+He was particularly referring to the third ODI in Thiruvananthapuram during Sri Lanka's tour of India where he got four wickets early but could not manage a five-for as Sri Lanka folded for 73 while chasing a stiff 391.

+''Last time, I did the same against Sri Lanka at Trivandrum.
+Got four wickets early, couldn't get the five-for.

+''I've been bowling well since a long time but missing the edges and finally got them today.
+I did not try too much today.
+I have always looked for swing in white-ball cricket and did not find much in the previous games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)